wp-plugins/warm-cache/readme.txt

 I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==

+= 1.6 =
+Added: Support for sub-sitemaps using < sitemap > format (as used in Beta of Google XML sitemaps).
+Thanks to Pascal90.de!

 = 1.1.2 =
 Changed: Random password call as mentioned by swanzai http://wordpress.org/support/topic/plugin-warm-cache-how-to-call-this-plugin-correctly